RGBCube/crash/README.md

           # exits with an error, fish will be launched instead.
 And if fish fails, the
           # fallback shell, which is pkgs.bashInteractive will get run.
           environment.sessionVariables.SHELLS = "${lib.getExe pkgs.nushell}:${lib.getExe pkgs.fish}";

+          # This would also work, as Crash searches $PATH:
+          #
+          # environment.sessionVariables.SHELLS = "nu:fish";
+          #
+          # However, just setting an absolute path is pretty easy and better.
         })

         # Uncomment to make the fallback shell of crash pkgs.dash.
 Will require a recompilation!